TamaraAbells/web/POSTING_GUIDELINES.md

 Even if you are blacklisted, you can still use our platform (posting, upvoting, and commenting), however, you won't be able to get upvoted nor received airdrops by Steemhunt.
 We announce the blacklist via #blacklist channel in our [Discord Group](https://discord.gg/mWXpgks) You can also appeal via #blacklist-appeal channel if you think you did not commit any of the actions above.

 Please note that our moderators are human, so they may make mistakes/errors during the moderation process.
-If you have query, please join our [Discord Group](https://discord.gg/mWXpgks) and request to re-review in the #moderation-errors channel. *These posting guidelines were updated on November 2, 2018.*
+If you have query, please join our [Discord Group](https://discord.gg/mWXpgks) and request to re-review in the #moderation-errors channel. *These posting guidelines were updated on February 27, 2020.*